charliewei0716/on-your-data-with-streamlit/README.md

 This repository leverages Azure OpenAI's native [On Your Data](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/use-your-data) feature and integrates it with [Streamlit](https://streamlit.io/), a robust framework for developing web applications purely in Python.
 The goal is to create an MVP for RAG with the most streamlined architecture possible.

-This template has been successfully included in the azd-templates Gallery [aka.ms/awesome-azd](https://aka.ms/awesome-azd).
+This template has now been successfully included in the azd-templates Gallery [aka.ms/awesome-azd](https://aka.ms/awesome-azd).
 Thanks to the Microsoft azd team. :heart:

 <img src="./assets/chat.png" alt="Chat" width="640px" />